Equivariant triangulations of tori of compact Lie groups and hyperbolic extension to non-crystallographic Coxeter groups: Construction of the hyperbolic extensions and the hyperbolic torus

 \begin{cor} The group $\pi_1(\mathbf{T}(H_3))$ (resp. $\mathbf{T}(H_4)$) admits a presentation with 11 (resp.
 24) generators , all of whose relations are products of commutators.
 In particular, we have

 \end{cor}

-\begin{proof} We apply the above result.
-For $H_3$, beside the side-pairing relations (which we can immediately simplify by removing half of the $[H_3:C_{H_3}(q_0)]=[H_3:\left<s_2\right>]=60$ generators), we find only one primitive cycle relation (\emph{primitive} meaning starting by $q_0$) of length 3 and one of length 5.
+\textit{Sketch of proof.} For $H_3$, beside the side-pairing relations (which we can immediately simplify by removing half of the $[H_3:C_{H_3}(q_0)]=[H_3:\left<s_2\right>]=60$ generators), we find only one primitive cycle relation (\emph{primitive} meaning starting by $q_0$) of length 3 and one of length 5.
 Taking the $H_3$-conjugates of these gives 120 relations of length 3 and 120 relations of length 5.
-But the inverse of each of these relations appears so we can simplify them.
+But some of these $H_3$-conjugate relations are inverses of other relations, so we can simplify them.
 We can also remove any cyclic permutation of these relations, which finally yields a presentation for $\pi_1(\mathbf{T}(H_3))$ with 30 generators, 20 relations of length 3 and 12 relations of length 5.
+Using the relations, we can check that some of the generators are superfluous and that the simplified presentation has the stated number of generators (all among the original generators) and that the relations become trivial, once abelianized.